junaiddeveloper786/junaiddeveloper786/README.md

 # 💫 Hi 👋, I'm Mohammed Junaid
-I am from Nanded, Maharashtra, with rich experience in web design and expertise in Full Stack </ br>
+I am from Nanded, Maharashtra, with rich experience in web design and <br/>
-development.
+expertise in Full Stack development.
 I love exploring what makes us unique.

 Email Me 👉 ✉️ **junaiddeveloper@gmail.com** For Collaboration/Project or Anything Else. 😊😊